Smarter Accounting for Property Management Companies

 The solution is simple: open a dedicated business bank account for all rental income and expenses.
 This creates a clean, clear audit trail and makes your business accounting much more straightforward.
 Treat your property management business like the separate entity it is.

-Miscategorizing Repairs vs. Improvements
+Confusing Repairs vs. Capital Improvements

 Do you know the difference between fixing a leaky faucet and replacing the entire plumbing system?
 The IRS certainly does, and miscategorizing these expenses can have a big impact on your taxes.
 Repairs are routine maintenance costs that can be fully deducted in the year they occur.
 Capital improvements, on the other hand, add value to the property and must be capitalized and depreciated over several years.